spelunky-fyi/overlunky/docs/src/includes/_globals.md

 > Search script examples for [change_string](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=change_string)

 #### nil change_string([STRINGID](#aliases) id, string str)<br/>
-Change string at the given id (don't use stringid diretcly for vanilla string, use `hash_to_stringid` first)<br/>This edits custom string and in game strings but changing the language in settings will reset game strings<br/>
+Change string at the given id (don't use stringid diretcly for vanilla string, use `hash_to_stringid` first) This edits custom string and in game strings but changing the language in settings will reset game strings

 ### add_string